yen-han/AI-Message-Generator/README.md

 ## Key Features

-- Interaction with REST API
+- Interaction with REST API.
   The message is requested with Open AI API.
 API is re-fetched whenever the 'Generate' button is clicked.
 The results are presented in a table format.
 - Create, Read, and Delete operations MongoDB Database.
   Being connected with MongoDB, messages can be maintained with create, read, and delete operations from the database.
 - Responsive design for desktop, tablet, and mobile.
 - Pagination for the list of saved messages.
-- Style with external UI kit (Chakra UI)
+- Style with external UI kit (Chakra UI).

 ## How it works